A red decorative symbol

 The Declaration Act was passed into law in November 2019 and affirms the application of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) to the laws of British Columbia.
 B.C.’s Declaration Act is historic legislation, critical to decolonization and reconciliation in the province.

 The cases brought by Gitxaala Nation and Ehattesaht First Nation are among the first to rely on and test the Declaration Act.
 The Commissioner applied for leave to intervene in December 2022 and was granted intervenor status on January 6, 2023.
-Court hearings began on April 3, 2023 and the intervention argued that the Declaration Act is legally enforceable legislation and should be interpreted as quasi-constitutional human rights legislation.
+Court hearings began on Apr.
+3, 2023 and the intervention argued that the Declaration Act is legally enforceable legislation and should be interpreted as quasi-constitutional human rights legislation.

 A key part of my mandate is to promote compliance with international human rights law in B.C., including UNDRIP.
-I believe this litigation is critical to that mandate and to the future of human rights—and specifically Indigenous rights—in this province.”
+I believe this litigation is critical to that mandate and to the future of human rights—and specifically Indigenous rights—in this province.

-Kasari Govender, B.C.’s Human Rights Commissioner
+— Kasari Govender, B.C.’s Human Rights Commissioner

 About interventions

-The Commissioner can apply to intervene in court cases that have the potential to make a significant impact on human rights across B.C.
-If the Commissioner’s request to intervene is approved by the court, intervenors provide submissions (also called legal arguments) to the judge or decision maker in a case.
-Intervenors do not represent either side in a case.
-Intervenors’ submissions must be different from the arguments being made by the parties to the case, and submissions must not advocate for either side to win or lose.
-Intervenors’ arguments are usually about how to interpret a narrow point of the law.
-Interventions can impact how the law evolves, making them an important tool in systemic work to promote and protect human rights.
-The Commissioner also has the right to intervene in cases at the BC Human Rights Tribunal.
+If the Commissioner’s request to intervene is approved by a court, BCOHRC provides submissions (also called legal arguments) to the judge in the case in question.
+These submissions are usually about how to interpret a narrow point of the law.
+Intervenors do not represent either side in a case; their submissions must be different from the arguments being made by the parties to the case, and submissions must not advocate for either side to win or lose.